Introduction to device mapper multipathing (“multipath”)¶

-Device mapper multipathing (which we will refer to as multipath) allows you to configure multiple input/output (I/O) paths between server nodes and storage arrays into a single device.
+Device mapper multipathing (which will be called multipath in this document) allows you to create a virtual device that aggregrates multiple input/output (I/O) paths between server nodes and storage arrays.
 These I/O paths are physical storage area network (SAN) connections that can include separate cables, switches, and controllers.

 Redundancy Multipath provides failover in an active/passive configuration.
 In an active/passive configuration, only half the paths are used at any time for I/O. If any element of an I/O path (the cable, switch, or controller) fails, multipath switches to an alternate path.